Directions to the Tori

 Finnish Ingenuity: Necessity is the Mother of Invention Exhibit

-1:00pm - on
+1:00pm - throughout the weekend

 Grandma’s living room

-Registration Nature Scavenger Hunt
+Activity: Nature Scavenger Hunt

 East Hill Farm Office